yasenstar/ArchiMate_SABSA/01_Introduction/README.md

 Put into the analogy in below since all of them are __visual modeling languange__:

 - ArchiMate: supports the description, analysis, and development of enterprise business and IT systems
-- UML: describes software design
+- UML (Unified Modeling Language): describes software design
-- BPMN: describes business processes
+- BPMN (Business Process Model and Notation): describes business processes

 Referred from nice article by Paradigm (https://guides.visual-paradigm.com/uml-vs-bpmn-vs-archimate-in-visual-modeling/), below I'm putting the comparison into a table (prevent that online page may be not available someday ;-p):